AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Motivation

 Meanwhile, in a memory-centric view, CCM is accessed as a memory device.
 It supports operation offloading via CXL.mem, where the mechanism implies \textit{bulk synchronous flow} \cred{(BS; \Cref{fig:intro_models_overview}(b))}.
-To invoke remote functions via the CXL.mem protocol, M2NDP~\cite{m2ndp} proposes several hardware features.
-First of all, there exists a custom packet filter on the CXL memory controller, which allows the hardware to differentiate between basic memory operations and remote kernel launch.
+To invoke remote functions via \sheph{memory operations,} \baseline~\cite{m2ndp} proposes several hardware features.
+A custom packet filter on the CXL memory controller allows the hardware to differentiate between basic memory operations and remote kernel launch.
 Thus, the host can offload a function simply by issuing a single CXL.mem store operation of the kernel information to the specific remote address range.
 In this case, a synchronous CXL.mem store response indicates the remote kernel completion.
 To block other memory operations until the response arrives back at the host, the CXL memory controller also relies on \cred{memory barriers.}

 The \cred{BS} model effectively solves the existing problems of the \cred{RP} model. \Cref{fig:motiv_baselines} demonstrates the case of running multiple kernels of the attention block within LLM inference, using both models.
 The kernels are based on the \baseline benchmark~\cite{m2ndpSim} and the attention block execution order is \texttt{LayerNorm0}, \texttt{QKVProj}, \texttt{Attention1}, \texttt{Attention2}, \texttt{OutProj}, and \texttt{Residual}.
 Among them, half are computationally heavy tasks as shown in \Cref{fig:motiv_baselines_bulkTasks}, where the number of cycles spent to run QKVProj is up to 897K when using RP.
 In these cases, the BS model results in similar number of cycles, for example, running QKVProj on top of it takes 888K.
 In contrast, \Cref{fig:motiv_baselines_fineGrainedTasks} shows the case of running the more lightweight tasks whose number of execution cycles is much less than the heavy tasks.
 The BS model incurs significantly fewer cycles to execute these tasks: only 16.7\% of the cycle count when using \cred{the} RP.
-This means that the BS model largely reflects the pure execution time of the kernel, whereas the RP model suffers from long polling intervals and associated overheads, which significantly increase the overall runtime when offloading fine-grained tasks.
+This means that the BS model largely reflects the pure \iscaRev{runtime} of the kernel, whereas the RP model suffers from long polling intervals and associated overheads, which significantly increase the overall runtime when offloading fine-grained tasks.

 The use of CXL.mem \cred{enables} both fine-grained and coarse-grained offloading without the limitations \cred{imposed by remote} polling over the CXL link \cred{and its associated overheads.} However, since the mechanism relies on synchronous CXL.mem operations to execute remote kernels, the host processing unit \cred{stalls} until the remote \cred{execution} completes \cred{and the results are loaded}. \Cref{tab:motiv_mechnisms} summarizes the trade-offs \cred{stemming from} the duality of CCM system architectures \cred{and highlights how our proposed} \textit{asynchronous back-streaming} model \cred{(\Cref{fig:intro_models_overview}(c))} leverages the strengths of \cred{both} modes \cred{to} support efficient, general-purpose CCM systems.